axelfiedler/flowAroundTriangles/README.md

   * Dash 1.18.1

 ## Quick start
-To start the simulations simply navigate to the `flowAroundTriangles` folder, type
+To start the simulations simply navigate to the main folder, type
 ```
 ./runCases.sh
 ```